sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 ---

+# Concepts

-## Concepts
+## Changeset

 A **changeset** consists of:

 - a set of changes to code across one or more repositories
-- optionally, the "blueprints" for how those changes were made, so the changes can be recomputed against an updated base branch
+- optionally, the **plan** for how those changes were made, so the changes can be recomputed against an updated base branch

-An **auto changeset** is a changeset that has these "blueprints".

 You can create a changeset in 3 ways: